ustclug-dev/brotli-dec-wasm/README.md

 ## License

+Copyright (C) myl7

-SPDX-License-Identifier: MIT
+SPDX-License-Identifier: MIT OR Apache-2.0

-Unless otherwise explicitly stated
+At your option.
+Unless otherwise explicitly stated.